bareos/bareos/manuals/en/developers/catalog.md

 end of the job.
 Since by default, a new tape file is written every 2GB, in general, you will have more than 2 JobMedia records per Job.
 The number can be varied by changing the “Maximum File Size” specified in the Device resource.
-This record allows Bacula to efficiently position close to (within 2GB) any given file in a backup.
+This record allows Bareos to efficiently position close to (within 2GB) any given file in a backup.
 For restoring a full Job, these records are not very important, but if you want to retrieve a single file that was written near the end of a 100GB backup, the